kritzikratzi/Oscilloscope/readme.md

 If youo get a few compiler errors in a row, one of which mentions importing \<cstdio\>, ofxLiblaserdock is broken.
 Add `#include <cstdio>` to `addons/ofxLiblaserdock/src/LaserdockDeviceManager.h`, immediately below `#include <vector>`.
 A pull request is pending to fix this as of 8/29/2022.

-To fix both of these automatically, before running `make`, run  `scripts/fix-the-broken-stuff.sh` **from the main Oscilloscope folder**
+To fix both of these automatically, before running `make`, run  `scripts/fix-the-broken-stuff.sh`

 ### Package the software